richardschneider/ipfs-encryption/src/keystore.md

 ```

 The key id is the SHA-256 [multihash](https://github.com/multiformats/multihash) of its public key.
 The *public key* is a [protobuf encoding](https://github.com/libp2p/js-libp2p-crypto/blob/master/src/keys/keys.proto.js) containing a type and the [DER encoding](https://en.wikipedia.org/wiki/X.690) of the PKCS [SubjectPublicKeyInfo](https://www.ietf.org/rfc/rfc3279.txt).

+## Private Key Storage

+A private key is stored as an encrypted PKCS 8 structure in the PEM format.
+It is protected by a key generated from the keystore's *passPhrase* using **PBKDF2**.
+Its file extension is `.p8.pem`.

+See [details](https://github.com/richardschneider/ipfs-encryption/issues/10) for an in-depth discussion.